-The security researchers found out that users can obtain access to the unprotected movie file before it’s played in the Chrome browser with software.
+The security researchers found out that users can obtain access to the unprotected movie file before it’s played in the browser with software.
 Users can download these movies and keep them without paying for Netflix or Amazon services.

 What’s Google going to do about it?

 The caveat is that the security researchers have not disclosed how to access this vulnerability, and can’t do so until three months after Google is alerted.
 Google allows a minimum so that their own in-house security researchers can give these third-party vendors to fix bugs Google finds before the bugs are mentioned to the public.
-This isn’t to let everyone know that you can hack Netflix, but rather let Chrome users know there’s a bug going around for information.
-Not a step-by-step guide on getting Netflix movies for free.
+This isn’t to let everyone know that you can hack Netflix, but rather let users know there’s a bug going around for information.
+Not a step-by-step guide on getting these movies for free.

 The only thing available to the public besides news like this article is this video, released by the research team: